North West MRCOG Part 2 Written Course. 17th. to Saturday 22nd. January 2011.

 Please make cheques payable to the NW MRCOG Course.

-If you wish, we are happy for you to send a deposit of £100, non-returnable.
+If you wish, we are happy for you to send a deposit of 150 pounds

 With the balance paid on registration at the course.

-Please bring your cheque book or cash; we don't have facilities for credit cards.
+Please bring your cheque book or cash; we don't have facilities for credit cards, although we can cope with bank transfers.

-Please remember to send an application form with your cheque: get one here.
+Please remember to send an application form with your cheque: here.

 What the course will comprise: